docusign/sample-app-loanco-nodejs/README.md

         message: 'This Account lacks sufficient permissions.
 Document Visibility has been specified.
 This account does not have document visibility turned on.'
     }

 Note: A document cannot be hidden from a recipient if the recipient has tabs assigned to them on the document.
-Carbon Copy, Certified Delivery (Needs to Sign), Editor, and Agent recipients can always see all documents.Important: You must enable document visibility in your account to complete this how-to.
-In [Sending Settings](https://admindemo.docusign.com/authenticate?goTo=sending), “Document Visibility” must be set to one of the following as shown in the image:
+Carbon Copy, Certified Delivery (Needs to Sign), Editor, and Agent recipients can always see all documents.
+Important: You must enable document visibility in your account to complete this how-to.
+In [Sending Settings](https://admindemo.docusign.com/authenticate?goTo=sending), “Document Visibility” must be set to one of the following:
 'Sender can set "must sign to view, unless a member of sending account"', or 'Sender can set "must sign to view unless sender"'